codidact/feature-development/scoped/flag/hold-OP.md

 **Notes**

-Yes, any edit by the OP counters the hold.
+Yes, any edit by the OP, if not a new or inexperienced user, counters the hold.
 This could be abused and maybe we'll need to impose an "amount of diff" limit later, but let's start with this and assume that most edits are well-intentioned.
 People can vote again or flag for moderator attention if a real problem is brewing.
+Also, the OP can remove hold status via an edit only once; if the first edit wasn't good (the question got another hold vote), further edits can't change the question's status.

 Should withdrawn questions be removed from the default question list?
 Should answerers be notified of the change in state?